 1. Find out how old your unit is.
 You can do this by simply looking at the owner’s manual.
 If you don’t have a copy, you can call the manufacturer and give them the unit’s model number.
 They will look it up for you and inform you of when the unit was manufactured.
 Keep in mind, however, that you might have to call back several times to get a concrete answer from the manufacturer.
 Better yet, give Ductworks Heating and Cooling a call.
 They can look up the model and give you the answers you need.

 If your unit is more than 15 years, you might need to consider replacing the entire unit depending on its performance.
 On average, though, an air conditioning unit can last up to 20-30 years with proper care and maintenance.

 2. Consider energy efficiency and savings.
-If you are not sure about the age of your furnace, finding out whether or not it is energy efficient might help you decide.
-The U.S. Energy Star program reveals that the today’s HVAC systems that have the Energy Star seal are 15% more efficient, while oil based furnaces are 4% more efficient than baseline models.
-The Environmental Protection Agency recommends using the latest Energy Star furnaces as these could generate savings of up to $94 per year.
+If you are not sure about the age of your heat pump, finding out whether or not it is energy efficient might help you decide.
+The U.S. Energy Star program reveals that the today’s HVAC systems that have the Energy Star seal are 15% more efficient, while heat pump are 4% more efficient than baseline models.
+The Environmental Protection Agency recommends using the latest Energy Star heat pump such as these could generate savings of up to $94 per year.

 Determine whether or not you are generating savings from your unit or if you’re it is using too much energy.
 This is reason enough for you to do a replacement and upgrade to the latest Myrtle Beach air conditioning units.